 Over the course of a contract assignment wholesale deal, the investor will sign a contract with the seller that gives them the right to buy the property.
 The contract legally gives the investor “equitable interest” in the subject home; they do not have a claim to the title.
 Therefore, when the contract assignment occurs, the investor is selling their rights within the terms already agreed upon with the original seller.

 Unlike a double closing, contract assignment will never have an investor take title to the home, nor will they show up on the chain of title.
 Perhaps even more importantly, a contract assignment typically won’t require any funding on behalf of the investor.
 Instead, the new buyer will be paying the investor for the rights to buy the home.

 The double close real estate wholesaling strategy is typically best relegated to a reserve role.
 That’s not to say double closing in real estate isn’t a viable option, but rather that it’s usually better to assign contracts when possible.
 That said, the best time to conduct a back-to-back closing is when selling a contract isn’t an option.

 There are two primary reasons a double close should serve as an alternative to selling contracts: funding and fees.
 For starters, selling a contract can be completed in as little as a few hours without needing any funding of your own.
-The final buyer is actually the one paying you for the opportunity to buy the home.
+Thus, the final buyer is actually the one paying you for the opportunity to buy the home.
 Perhaps even more importantly, however, selling a contract isn’t saddled with the fees that have become synonymous with real estate transactions.
 As I already mentioned, a double close will require investors to pay all the fees and costs that typically accompany transactions in the real estate industry.
 Therefore, if you want to avoid paying additional fees, assigning a contract will be a better alternative.